the Visceral self

 What is the Cost?

-This course is led by Jeannine Ouellette and Sophie Ouellette-Howitz.
-Jeannine holds an MFA in Fiction from Vermont College of Fine Arts.
-She teaches writing through the Association of Writers & Writing Program's Writer-to-Writer Program as well as through the Minnesota Prison Writers Workshop.
-She also serves as guest lecturer on writing at the University of Minnesota.
+This course is led by Jeannine Ouellette.
+Jeannine holds an MFA in Fiction from Vermont College of Fine Arts and teaches writing through the Association of Writers & Writing Program's Writer-to-Writer Program, the Minnesota Prison Writers Workshop, and the University of Minnesota.
 Jeannine is the author of several nonfiction books as well as the children's book Mama Moon and her essays and fiction have appeared widely in magazines and literary journals.
+Of her work, Joyce Carol Oates has said, "It is simply beautiful; precisely imagined, poetically structured, vivid and compelling."
 Jeannine is the founder of Elephant Rock; read her full bio here.
-Sophie is a writer and editor whose work spans a variety of genres, including health and wellness writing, lyric essays, and short stories.
-She also works one-on-one with fiction and nonfiction writers to tighten up plot, finesse character development, and improve a manuscript's marketability.
-She has ghostwritten/shepherded into existence five books, including Three Loves: An Unconventional Love Triangle, an Indie Excellence Award and International Book Awards finalist.

 What have others had to say about elephant rock workshops?

-A participant in one of a previous Elephant Rock remote class, The Art of the Fractured, had this to say: “The Art of the Fractured" class is one of the best I have ever taken, and that’s saying a lot given that I have taken many dozens over the past three decades."
+A participant in a previous Elephant Rock remote class said: “The Art of the Fractured class is one of the best I have ever taken, and that’s saying a lot given that I have taken many dozens over the past three decades."
 Read more love letters here.

 How Do I Register?